 - For a flexi desk set-up, a company is eligible to apply for up to three visas.

-- Whilst a physical space entitles a company to one visa for every nine square metres.
+- A physical office space entitles a company to one visa for every nine square metres.

 In order to expand staff, a company in DMCC has to move to a bigger office to justify an increase in its employee visa quota.

-Individual freelancers are entitled to a single visa, whilst companies set up with the support of organisations such as Emirati Entrepreneurs Association or the Khalifa Fund for Enterprise Development get two visas.
+Individual freelancers are entitled to a single visa, whilst companies set up with the support of organizations such as Emirati Entrepreneurs Association or the Khalifa Fund for Enterprise Development get two visas.

 Whilst the process of applying for employee visas varies for every free zone authority, the set of documents required to be submitted are similar.
-The prospective employee’s:
+Following documents of the prospective employee must be submitted to process his or her visa:

 - Educational credentials